zendframework/zf2-documentation/docs/languages/en/modules/zend.mvc.plugins.rst

    ``false`` if none existed.

    :rtype: ``boolean``

+.. function:: clearMessagesFromContainer()
+   :noindex:

+   Clear all messages from the container.
+Returns ``true`` if any messages were cleared, ``false`` if none existed.

+   :rtype: ``boolean``

+This plugin also provides four meaningful namespaces, namely: INFO, ERROR, WARNING, SUCCESS.
+The following functions are related to these namespaces:

+.. function:: addInfoMessage()
+   :noindex:

+    Add a message to "info" namespace

+   :rtype: ``Zend\Mvc\Controller\Plugin\FlashMessenger``

+.. function:: hasCurrentInfoMessages()
+   :noindex:

+    Check to see if messages have been added to "info" namespace within this request

+   :rtype: ``boolean``

+.. function:: addWarningMessage()
+   :noindex:

+    Add a message to "warning" namespace

+   :rtype: ``Zend\Mvc\Controller\Plugin\FlashMessenger``

+.. function:: hasCurrentWarningMessages()
+   :noindex:

+    Check to see if messages have been added to "warning" namespace within this request

+   :rtype: ``boolean``

+.. function:: addErrorMessage()
+   :noindex:

+    Add a message to "error" namespace

+   :rtype: ``Zend\Mvc\Controller\Plugin\FlashMessenger``

+.. function:: hasCurrentErrorMessages()
+   :noindex:

+    Check to see if messages have been added to "error" namespace within this request

+   :rtype: ``boolean``

+.. function:: addSuccessMessage()
+   :noindex:

+    Add a message to "success" namespace

+   :rtype: ``Zend\Mvc\Controller\Plugin\FlashMessenger``

+.. function:: hasCurrentSuccessMessages()
+   :noindex:

+    Check to see if messages have been added to "success" namespace within this request

+   :rtype: ``boolean``

 Additionally, the ``FlashMessenger`` implements both ``IteratorAggregate`` and ``Countable``, allowing you to iterate over and count the flash messages in the current namespace within the session container.